nnperfwins/nnPerf/README.md

 ### Quick start with apk

+It is recommended to run nnPerf on system versions below Android 12.

+1. Download nnPerf_v1.1.apk from the release version.

-1. Use adb to connect to smartphones or mobile platforms (Android basic system).
+2. Use adb to connect to smartphones or mobile platforms (Android basic system).

-2. Install the nnPerf_v1.1.apk.
+3. Install the nnPerf_v1.1.apk.

 	```shell
 	adb install -t '.\nnPerfAPKinstaller\nnPerf_v1.0.apk'